rhomobile/rhoconnect-java/README.md

 * Maven2 (2.2.1)
 * Git

-If you cloned rhoconnect-java project, then you can create target plugin jar from sourses by executing the following commands:
+If you cloned rhoconnect-java project, then you can create target plugin jar from sources by executing the following commands:

     mvn clean
     mvn compile